florae123/library-server-java/README.md

   mvn clean install
   ```

-2. Log in to your Bluemix account using the Cloud Foundry CLI tool.
+3. Log in to your Bluemix account using the Cloud Foundry CLI tool.
 Provide your username and password when prompted.
   ```
   cf login
   ```

-3. Push the app to Bluemix using the cf cli command
+4. Push the app to Bluemix using the cf cli command
   ```
   cf push MyName -p target/name.war
   ```
-4. Create an instance of the Cloudant NoSQL DB Service on Bluemix and connect it to your app.
+5. Create an instance of the Cloudant NoSQL DB Service on Bluemix and connect it to your app.

 ## Deploy to Bluemix using Eclipse

 The software needed for following these steps:
-Java SE 8 (JDK)
+Java SE 8 (JDK),
-Eclipse Neon
+Eclipse Neon,
-IBM Eclipse tools for Bluemix
+IBM Eclipse tools for Bluemix,
 Cloud Foundry Command Line Interface

 ### Install the Bluemix plugin